thomshaw92/FingertipMappingMND/SOP/README.md

 - **Procedure:**
     - Explain to the participant that they will squeeze the dynamometer as hard as they can.
     - Participant grips the dynamometer in their hand and applies the maximum amount of force they can muster.
-    - For each fingethrip, participant will grip dynamometer with the opposite hand or lay the dynamometer flat on the table
+    - For each fingethrip, **THE EXPERIMENTER will hold the dynamometer.**
     - For each finger, a pincer grip must be employed, pulling the dynamometer down with the relevant finger
 - **Scoring:** Record the peak force displayed on the dynamometer.
 Repeat the test for each finger and hand.
 Press start each time.